-School rules will be enforced at the Prom.

-- 1. Once a student and their guest enter the Prom they are prohibited from leaving and returning to the Prom. - 2.
-To be eligible to attend the MHS prom a student must be enrolled as either a Junior or Senior. - 3.
+- 1. School rules will be enforced at the Prom. - 2.
+Once a student and their guest enter the Prom they are prohibited from leaving and returning to the Prom. - 3.
+To be eligible to attend the MHS prom a student must be enrolled as either a Junior or Senior. - 4.
 To be eligible to attend the MHS Prom the guest must be enrolled at a grade level no lower than the 9th Grade and no older than 20 years old.
-All guests must be pre-registered in the MHS Office. - 4.
-To be eligible to attend the MHS Prom, a student must not have committed any physical assaults on students or staff members that school year. at the discretion of administration, must not have shown a pattern of disruptive behavior, assaults, or suspensions.
+All guests must be pre-registered in the MHS Office. - 5.
+To be eligible to attend the MHS Prom, a student. at the discretion of administration, must not have shown a pattern of disruptive behavior, assaults, or suspensions.